-Supervises up to three full-time employees.
+Supervises two full-time employees.

 Work is performed under typical office conditions; work environment is moderately quiet.
 Employee is frequently required to work outside of normal schedule.
 Work fluctuates as a result of Town Meetings, town elections, Town Day and other events; however, these variations in work can generally be scheduled.